iagolps/Undergraduate_Thesis/README.md

 # Undergraduate_Thesis
-The code for my undergradute thesis, a automation of a white light interpherometer
+The code for my undergradute thesis, a automation of a white light interpherometer using Arduino.